RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 -   The [[fasta file]]: it is a sequence file for your RNA.

--   The [[secondary structure file]]: holds the secondary structure for the RNA in dot-parens notation, if known.
+-   The [[secondary structure file|rna-secondary-structure-file]]: holds the secondary structure for the RNA in dot-parens notation, if known.

 -   Native pdb file, if all-heavy-atom rmsd's are desired.
 Must be in Rosetta's [PDB format for RNA](#File-Format).